loda-lang/loda-programs/programs/oeis/list6.md

 * [A314838](http://oeis.org/A314838) ([L09 program](314/A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](http://oeis.org/A314840) ([L10 program](314/A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314848](http://oeis.org/A314848) ([L18 program](314/A314848.asm)): Coordination sequence Gal.5.110.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314885](http://oeis.org/A314885) ([L63 program](314/A314885.asm)): Coordination sequence Gal.6.245.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314886](http://oeis.org/A314886) ([L27 program](314/A314886.asm)): Coordination sequence Gal.5.114.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314890](http://oeis.org/A314890) ([L10 program](314/A314890.asm)): Coordination sequence Gal.6.152.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314893](http://oeis.org/A314893) ([L36 program](314/A314893.asm)): Coordination sequence Gal.6.259.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.